canonical/ubuntu-boards-documentation/how-to/rpi-config-txt.rst

 default EEPROM configuration to earlier models.

 Furthermore, as it only exists in EEPROM, it is not a file accessible via a regular file-system.
-Use the :manpage:`rpi-eeprom-config(1)` utility from the :lp-pkg:`rpi-eeprom` package to view the configuration:
+Use the ``rpi-eeprom-config`` utility from the :lp-pkg:`rpi-eeprom` package to view the configuration:

 .. code-block:: text